Better Me

 The bottom line

 If you’re diagnosed with prostate cancer, active surveillance, or carefully monitoring to see if that cancer has advanced, might be a treatment option for you.
-Active surveillance can prevent or delay the side effects of other types of treatment that can lead to trouble with urination, bowel function and sexual activity.
+Active surveillance can preserve quality of life and prevent or delay the side effects of other types of treatment that can lead to trouble with urination, bowel function and sexual activity.
 To learn more about treatment options for prostate cancer, talk with your health care provider or find one near you at bannerhealth.com.

 Other useful articles